AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Conditionals.md

     //Statements to be executed
     System.Console.WriteLine("The item is a book!");
 }
 ```
 > This snippet prints "The item is a book!"

-## If
-The _if_ keyword is the heart of conditional statements - you cannot have a conditional statement without first have an _if_ statement. <br />

 ## Else